HOW DOES A SWIMMING POOL IMPROVE YOUR HOME?

 How will you heat your swimming pool?

 New owners rarely consider how they will heat their swimming pool.
-Typical swimming pool water heater choices include natural gas and propane (a Propane Heater is pictured to the right), but electric and solar power options do exist.
+Typical swimming pool water heater choices include natural gas and propane, but electric and solar power options do exist as well.

 The side of your water filter should hold a pressure gauge.
 When the needle in the pressure gauge has entered the red area a backwash of the water filter is needed!
 Be safe and avoid maintenance issues.
 Don’t wait any longer… Do it right now!